 Generalised Anxiety Disorder (GAD)

 People suffering from Agoraphobia have extreme anxiety in response to situations where escaping might be difficult.
 Situations like using public transportation, being in a crowded area, or being in an enclosed space causes excessive fear.
 The person under distress actively avoids situations such as these and the symptoms last for several months.
 Agoraphobia causes significant distress and could lead to issues in personal, social and professional areas of functioning.
+In the most severe form of agoraphobia, an individual can become housebound.

 Social Anxiety Disorder

 A person who suffers with social anxiety, also called social phobia, deals with extreme discomfort in any kind of social situation.
 They greatly fear being embarrassed, excluded, disgraced or judged in public.
 This leads them to either avoid such situations altogether or endure them with great difficulty.
 Situations like meeting new people, speaking in public, and even conducting a meeting with new people at work can wreak havoc in their life.
 Social anxiety can also manifest itself physically through feelings of nausea, rapid heart rates, and could even cause a panic attack.
+People with social anxiety may also experience excessive sweating, rigid body posture, speaking with an overly soft voice and difficulty making eye contact and being around people they don’t know.

 More About Anxiety Disorders